Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Related Work

 \subsection{Input Transformations Attacks}

-\textbf{Diverse Input Method (DIM)}~\cite{xie2019improving}.
-DIM performs data augmentation using random scaling and padding operations with a certain probability to alleviate overfitting in adversarial attacks, which inspires one of the main perspectives of transferability enhancement.
+\textbf{Diverse Input Method (DIM)}~\citep{xie2019improving}.
+DIM performs data augmentation using random scaling and padding operations with a certain probability to alleviate overfitting in adversarial attacks.
+This strategy provides valuable insights for enhancing transferability.

-\textbf{Translation-Invariant Method (TIM)}~\cite{dong2019evading}.
-TIM applies convolution transformation of the Gaussian kernel $W$ to the gradient information, which particularly boosts the attack performance against adversarial models.
+\textbf{Translation-Invariant Method (TIM)}~\citep{dong2019evading}.
+TIM applies convolution transformation of the Gaussian kernel $W$ to the gradient knowledge, resulting in a substantial enhancement of the attack performance, especially against adversarial-trained models.

-\textbf{Scale-Invariant Method (SIM)}~\cite{DBLP:journals/corr/abs-1908-06281}.
-SIM exploits the scaling invariance of the image and fuses the gradient information of different scaled images to improve the transferability under black box attack.
+\textbf{Scale-Invariant Method (SIM)}~\citep{DBLP:journals/corr/abs-1908-06281}.
+SIM exploits the scaling invariance of the image and fuses the gradient knowledge of scaled images to improve the transferability.
 The new optimization objective after scaling is:

 where scaling factor $S_i(x) = \frac{x}{2^i}$ and $n$ is the scale number.